The Maiden and the Boy who Vanished

 Tears fell from his eyes as he waved his arms and vanished.

-Next morning she told the nobleman all that had happened in the room but without mentioning the painful impression her answers seemed to make on the stranger.
-She gratefully received the three hundred golden crowns for having stayed the whole night in the haunted room.
-And the father was thankful to have at last heard something that might possibly lead to the discovery of his son.
+The next morning she told the nobleman all that had happened in the room but without mentioning the painful impression her answers seemed to make on the stranger.
+She gratefully received the 300 golden crowns for having stayed the whole night through in the haunted room.
+The father was thankful to have at last heard something that might possibly lead to the discovery of his son.

 As on the night before, tears ran down his face, he waved his arms and disappeared.

 Next morning, she told the nobleman all that had happened in the room except the sad impression her answers seemed to make upon the stranger.
-The three hundred gold pieces were given to her, and she went home.
+The 300 gold pieces were given to her, and she went home.

-Now the widow dreaded to expose her youngest daughter to any danger, but as the two elder ones had succeeded in staying in the room and bringing home three hundred gold pieces, she allowed her to take a chance.
+Now the widow dreaded to expose her youngest daughter to any danger, but as the two elder ones had succeeded in staying in the room and bringing home 300 gold pieces each, she allowed her to take a chance.
 So with the instructions from her two older sisters as to what she should expect and what she should say, and with the nobleman's consent and abundant provisions, she entered the haunted room.
 Having lit the fire, put on the saucepans, laid the table, and made the bed, she waited with hope and fear for the midnight hour.

 As twelve o'clock struck, the room was shaken by the footsteps of someone who walked up and down, and the air was filled with cries and groans.
 The girl looked everywhere, but no living being could she see.
 Suddenly there stood before her a young man.
 He pointed to the table and asked, "For whom have you prepared this food?"

-Now her sisters had told her exactly what to expect and what to say, but when she looked into the sad eyes of the stranger, she was confused and silent.
+Now her sisters had told her exactly what to expect and what to say, but when she looked into the sad eyes of the stranger, she felt confused and was silent.

 The Boy Who Vanished Story

 "Well, you do not answer me: For whom is the food prepared?" he asked impatiently.
-Somewhat confused, she stuttered, "I-I prepared it for myself, but you, too, are welcome to it."
+Still confused, she stuttered, "I-I prepared it for myself, but you, too, are welcome to it."

 "For myself," said the girl.
 Then she added, "unless you will honor me by being my guest."